-The Section is located in the huts at the foot of Basser Steps.
-The various services may be contacted by phone on the following extensions: Recreation Program 3271; Travel 2617; Accommodation 3260; Ground Bookings 2235; Sports Association 2673.
+Mr I. Moutray is the Head of the Section, which is located in the huts at the foot of Basser Steps.
+The various services may be contacted by phone on the following extensions: Recreation Program 3271; Grounds Bookings 2235; Sports Association 2673.